Hongweihuo-Lab/CSA/readme.md

 ## What is it?
 	 CSA is a practical implementation of the compressed suffix arrays (CSA) theory, introduced by Roberto Grossi and Jeffrey Scott Vitter.
 CSA retains the high-order entropy-compressed theoretical performance and introduces some improvements in practice.

+	 counting: compute the number of occurrences of a pattern P in the text T.
+	 locating: report the list of positions, where P occurs in T.
+	 extract: extraction of arbitrary portions of text T.

 ## How to use it?
 ###just for fun
 	 step 1:download or clone it